 System management and monitoring is essential to minimise the risk of an attack.
 One of the most important areas of consideration is antivirus.
 It is essential to ensure that antivirus software is installed and regularly updated across all computers and servers.
 Regular antivirus scans should be carried out and logs reviewed to ensure any suspicious items are dealt with appropriately.
-A centralized antivirus solution allows for easy monitoring and reporting and should be checked regularly.
+A centralised antivirus solution allows for easy monitoring and reporting and should be checked regularly.

 Attacks may focus on known bugs and issues with a system, which is why regularly checking and applying updates and patches is essential.
 It is also good practice to regularly review system logs, specifically security logs of externally facing services.
 When looking at these logs any system errors and authentication requests should be reviewed to understand if a system has been targeted.

 What if I fall victim to an attack?

 Although there are a variety of measures that can be taken, it is not always possible to prevent all attacks.
 This is why there is such an importance in having a working backup strategy with regular restore testing and a clear disaster recovery process.
 The disaster recovery process should include steps to recover systems in the event of infection.